weichweich/Pi-Timeswitch/doc/production.md

 To secure the backend replace the secret key 'secret' (file server.py line 78) with a real secret key and change the username and password (url: <your PI>#/users).

 Even if you follow these advice, the backend will not be secure.
-All userdata, including username and password, will be transmittet in cleartext!
+All userdata, including username and password, will be transmittet in plain text!